skyylex/skyylex.github.io/_posts/trylock_vs_lock.md

 **Notice:** current post is written entirely based on Xcode Version 8.2.1 (8C1002) and macOS Sierra.

-I will use binary for iPhoneSimulator platform, and `nm` for initial symbol search:
+I will use binary for iPhoneSimulator platform, and `nm` for initial symbol search.

 `nm Foundation -m | grep "os_lock_lock"`, - where Foundation is a binary which is located at Foundation.framework/Foundation.
-Output will be the following:
+The output will be the following:

 > (undefined) external _os_lock_lock (from libSystem)

+We found `_os_lock_lock` and it's located in the library *libSystem*.
+Each binary contain list of the required dependencies which we can find using `otool`:

+`otool -L Foundation | grep "libSystem"`

+> /usr/lib/libSystem.dylib (compatibility version 1.0.0, current version 1238.0.0)

+Exactly what we need, then let's try to find this symbol in the discovered dylib using provided path.

+`nm /usr/lib/libSystem.dylib -m | grep "os_lock_lock"` and we get empty result.

 ```